F126 frigate: Competitive evaluation and design selection

 First studies for a class of future surface ships were initiated in 2009.
-At the time, the goal was to develop a replacement for the 143A Gepard class fast attack craft.
-In reference to the five K130 class corvettes which were set to replace the older 143 Albatros class, the project was termed MÜKE (Mittlere Überwasserkampfeinheit) or K131.
+At the time, the goal was to develop a replacement for the 143A Gepard-class fast attack craft.
+In reference to the five K130-class corvettes which were set to replace the older 143 Albatros class, the project was termed MÜKE (Mittlere Überwasserkampfeinheit) or K131.
 Eight ships were planned to join the navy by the early 2020s and then be available into the 2050s.

 The ships were to be mission modular.
-The Navy, increasingly tasked with conducting long overseas deployments with an aging fleet of ships influenced by cold war requirements, wished to obtain flexible ships that could be rapidly modified depending on need.
-This design driver, also influencing the Baden-Württemberg class frigates at the time, caused the projected design to increase in displacement and complement compared to a typical corvette.
+The Navy, increasingly tasked with conducting long overseas deployments with an aging fleet of ships influenced by Cold War requirements, wished to obtain flexible ships that could be rapidly modified depending on need.
+This design driver, also influencing the Baden-Württemberg-class frigates at the time, caused the projected design to increase in displacement and complement compared to a typical corvette.
 By early 2011, the project was therefore expected to result in a "Multi-Role Combat Ship" (Mehrzweckkampfschiff).
-On March 25, 2013, the detailed requirements were formally decided on.
+On 25 March 2013, the detailed requirements were formally decided on.

 During the following analysis phase, three designs were suggested, one fulfilling all requirements and two other less expensive ones fulfilling them partially.
-On June 8, 2015, the fully compliant design was selected.
+On 8 June 2015, the fully compliant design was selected.
 By 2015 the number of ships had been cut to four with the first hull entering service by 2023 at a planned total cost of around 4 billion Euros and two more ships in a potential second batch.
-Crucially, the MKS 180 project had now grown to be the replacement for the four aging F123 Brandenburg class frigates, representing the Navies primary anti-submarine warfare (ASW) capability.
+Crucially, the MKS 180 project had now grown to be the replacement for the four aging F123 Brandenburg-class frigates, representing the Navy's primary ASW capability.

 The 2015 tender was open for bids from European companies, with Minister of Defence Ursula von der Leyen deciding not to prevent foreign bidders from participating under national security reasons.
 Several companies participated, among them: